andrew/ultimate-awesome/README.md

 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-materials-informatics](https://github.com/tilde-lab/awesome-materials-informatics) - Curated list of known efforts in materials informatics, i.e. in modern materials science.
-- [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
 - [awesome-robotframework](https://github.com/MarketSquare/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries.
-- [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
 - [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [Time-Series-Papers](https://github.com/bighuang624/Time-Series-Papers) - List of awesome papers about time series, mainly including algorithms based on machine learning | 收录时间序列分析中各个研究领域的高水平文章，主要包含基于机器学习的算法.
 - [awesome-end-to-end-autonomous-driving](https://github.com/opendilab/awesome-end-to-end-autonomous-driving) - A curated list of awesome End-to-End Autonomous Driving resources (continually updated).
-- [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.
+- [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [awesome-lego-machine-learning](https://github.com/360er0/awesome-lego-machine-learning) - A curated list of resources dedicated to Machine Learning applications to LEGO bricks.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.